ProgrammingBanana/product-review-analysis/README.md

 ## Output

-Each scraper writes two files to the current directory:
+Each scraper writes csv files to the current directory:

 ```
 {APP_NAME}_reviews_sample_{YYYY-MM-DD}.csv
-{APP_NAME}_reviews_sample_{YYYY-MM-DD}.xlsx
 ```

 The CSV uses UTF-8 with BOM encoding so it opens correctly in Excel on Windows without garbled characters.
-Both files share the same columns:
+These are the columns it contains:

 | Column | Description |
 |---|---|